PhilippeW83440/SDCND/CarND-Traffic-Sign-Classifier-Project/writeup_philippew.md

 The code for this step is contained in the second code cell of the IPython notebook.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+I used the numpy and pandas library to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
+* The size of training set is: 34799
+* The size of validation set is: 4410 (a bit more than 10% of the data used during training for cross-validation)
-* The size of test set is ?
+* The size of test set is: 12630
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is: 32x32x3 (3 RGB channels)
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is: 43

 ####2.
 Include an exploratory visualization of the dataset and identify where the code is in your code file.

 The code for this step is contained in the third code cell of the IPython notebook.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing how the data is actually unbalanced: some classes:
+- 17 classes have more than 1000 training samples, whith peaks at 2000 training samples.
+- 19 classes have less than 500 training samples
+Ideally we would like to have the training, validation and test sets to be well balanced.
+So typically this could be a topic for data augmentation to make sure we are dealing with balanced classes.

 ![alt text][image1]